LGBTQ history in India: 2020s

 Also in 2020, Sundeep Dosanjh and Sharath Puttichanda got married in the USA.
 'Medikeri Kodava Samaja' ordered U.S. based Kodava Community to ostracise Sharath.
 U.S. based Kodava organisation published a statement that marriage is a personal choice.

 Dosanjh told HT that he and Puttichanda bonded over their Indian culture, shared values, and how both overcame day-to-day challenges.
 They even helped each other through some intensely emotional days along the way.
 It also provided them with a fresh perspective on their relationship, which made them realise that they're meant to be.
 So, finally, they made the promise to be with each other forever and tied the knot in two types of traditional Indian ceremonies on September 25–26, 2020.

 In 2021, Mohammed Siddique confessed to murdering hotelier Mohammed Afroz.
 "Afroz used to call Siddique repeatedly and demand that they meet," a police officer told the newspaper.
 "Afroz abused Siddique's girlfriend over the phone to eliminate him."

 In June 2022, award winning filmmaker Onir published his memoir I Am Onir and I Am Gay.

 In the same year, a 22-year-old LLB student, Yash Rastogi, of Jagriti Vihar in Meerut, went missing after he left to meet the main accused, Shavez, at his workshop in Fatehullapur area on the evening of 26 June.
 A missing complaint was lodged by Yash's family on the morning of 27 June.
 Yash's body was recovered from the drain late Saturday night after police detained and questioned Shavez.

 In 2023, Supreme Court of India begins hearing plea on acceptance of same-sex marriage in India demanding equal protection, identity and law.

+In the 2026 Rajya Sabha elections, lawyer Menaka Guruswamy became India's first openly LGBTQ+ national-level member of Parliament, elected on behalf of the Trinamool Congress.